AtomSnow/BetterPlayerXP/README.md

 * Players will be given small configurable messages on their screen to notify them when they gain xp, as well as level up.
 * Fully configurable karma system.
   * Players will gain karma for doing good deeds
-  * Players will lost karma for doing bad deeds such as killing unarmed Class-D or Scientists.
+  * ~~Players will lost karma for doing bad deeds such as killing unarmed Class-D or Scientists.~~
-  * Karma is an xp multiplier, all players start with a karma of 1.00
+  * Karma is an xp multiplier, all players start with a karma of 1.00.
   * Players with karma below a certain amount can be denied the ability to play SCP.
   * This system can be toggled on and off.
-* Commands that can be run through RA console **or** client console by using the prefix `.` to check the level, xp, and server ranking of a user, as well as the server leaderboard.
+* ~~Commands that can be run through RA console **or** client console by using the prefix `.` to check the level, xp, and server ranking of a user, as well as the server leaderboard.~~
-* Commands to calculate a server leaderboard based off a configurable size and check a player's level.
+* ~~Commands to calculate a server leaderboard based off a configurable size and check a player's level.~~
 * Levels get increasingly harder to achieve, the amount in which is takes to achieve the next level can be modified.
-* When a player is killed, the victim gets a message displaying the killers level.
+* When a player is killed, the victim gets a message displaying the killer's level.
 * All data transfer between servers.

 # API